 An attic insulation project cannot be completed without sealing all air leaks between your attic and the living space.
-This is especially during winter time when the conditioned air that makes your home comfortable rises through convection and escapes through the attic.
-This results into chilling drafts and cold rooms.
+This is especially during wintertime when the conditioned air that makes your home comfortable rises through convection and escapes through the attic.
+This results in chilling drafts and cold rooms.

 3 Types of Attic Insulation

 This is a blanket or roll-on type of insulation that is either 15 or 23 inches wide, and it is designed to fit between spaces of typical framing.
 In case your attic floor has some insulation already, roll out the fiberglass at right angles to insulate over the frames.
 If you are planning to do the job yourself, this type of attic insulator is the best.
 However, be extra cautious not to compress it, or it won’t be fully effective.

 This type of insulation requires a machine that shoots up a stream of cellulose over the remaining attic floor framing.
 In most cases, this job is conducted by an experienced roofing contractor.
 The main advantage of this type of insulation is that it does a good job in filling small crevices that are normally difficult to reach.

 This is a good choice if you are planning to convert your attic into a finished room.
 In such a case, ensure that you have insulated the roof first and not the floor.
 The foam has a high R-rating per inch, molds to the rafters, and blocks water vapor.
 However, expect to pay almost double the cost of each square-foot of loose-fill and roll-on insulation

 Not all types of attic insulation are right for every house.
 This is why you should hire an experienced insulation contractor to help you determine which type and how much insulation is needed.
 Without such knowledge, you may end up with stale air and excess moisture.
 The most recent and common type of attic insulation is cellulose insulation which is also more environmental-friendly.
 This type of insulation has become very popular and has outshined fiberglass insulation.